jzebker/bikesharing/README.md

   • Female and male users use the service in roughly the same weekly pattern

-  • Unknown gender users appear more on the weekend
+  • Users that did not input gender appear more on the weekend

 <p align="center">
   <img src='https://user-images.githubusercontent.com/84994321/133013678-a902a34a-c37f-437d-a748-141535c872c9.png' width=600/>